barrymcandrews/raven-react/README.md

-This project was bootstrapped with [Create React Router](https://github.com/facebook/create-react-app).
+# Raven React

+This project is the React website frontend for my Raven Messenger Demo.
+The demo will eventually be available at [raven.bmcandrews.com](raven.bmcandrews.com).

 ## Available Scripts